Hypergeometric Functions over Finite Fields: Introduction

-In this paper, we focus on the finite field analogues of classical transformation and evaluation formulas based on the papers mentioned above, especially \cite{Greene} by Greene and \cite{McCarthy} by McCarthy.
-To achieve our goals, we modify their notation slightly so that the analysis becomes more parallel to the classical case and the proofs in the complex case can be extended naturally to the finite field setting.
-In particular, we want to emphasize that the classical $_{n+1}F_n$ functions, with rational parameters and suitable normalizing factors, can be computed from the period functions $_{n+1}P_n$ functions (see \eqref{Pintegral}) that are related to the periods of the hypergeometric varieties of the form
+We focus on the finite field analogues of classical transformation and evaluation formulas based on the papers mentioned above, especially \cite{Greene} by Greene and \cite{McCarthy} by McCarthy.
+To achieve our goals, we modify their notation slightly so that the analysis more closely parallels the classical case, and the proofs in the complex case can be extended naturally to the finite field setting.
+We emphasize that the classical $_{n+1}F_n$ functions with rational parameters and suitable normalizing factors can be computed from the $_{n+1}P_n$ period functions (see {{\eqref{inductiveintegral}}}).
+These are related to the periods of the hypergeometric varieties of the form

 where $N,i_s,j_t,k$ are positive integers, $\l$ is a fixed parameter, and $y$, $x_m$ are variables.
 It is helpful to distinguish the $_{n+1}F_n$ functions from the period functions $_{n+1}P_n$.
 In particular we consider their finite field analogues, which we denote by $_{n+1}\mathbb F_n$ and $_{n+1}\mathbb P_n$, respectively (see definitions \eqref{n+1Pn} and \eqref{general_HGF}).